 Silicone Reusable Food Bags

 Love plastic storage bags, but wish you didn’t have to throw them out?
 Then you will want silicone reusable food bags that store just like the traditional plastic zip top bags, but are more sustainable.
-(I absolutely LOVED finding these on Amazon Launchpad, which showcases the best up and coming products that are simply brilliant.)

 These leak-free food storage bags are ideal for storing liquids and “wet” foods.

 Label them with a dry-erase marker so that you always know what’s inside.

 Silicone food bags are made with BPA-free plastic that is meant to be reused over and over again.
 These bags can go in the dishwasher, microwave, and freezer.
 They contain no PVC, no petroleum and no latex.